tomas-osswald/switch_2020_g3/README.md

 # README #

-This is the repository used for training solutions for SWitCH, 2018-2019 Edition.
+This is the repository used for the SWitCH 2020 project

 ## What is this repository for? ##

-It contains some training solutions.
+It contains the project developed by the group.

 ## Who do I talk to? ##